-17. Related Party Transactions
+18. Related Party Transactions

-Guarantor Warrant: The Company's executive chairman and former Chief Executive Officer (the "Guarantor") guaranteed the Company's obligations under a line of credit agreement that was entered into in 2015 and that matured and was repaid in full in 2017.
+Guarantor Warrant: The Company's executive chairperson and former Chief Executive Officer (the "Guarantor") guaranteed the Company's obligations under a line of credit agreement that was entered into in 2015 and that matured and was repaid in full in 2017.
 The Company issued a warrant to purchase 196,800 shares of the Company's common stock at an exercise price of \$1.43 to the Guarantor in exchange for his guaranty.
-See Note 12, "Common Stock and Common Stock Warrant."
+See Note 13, "Common Stock and Common Stock Warrant."
 The warrant expired on the earlier of June 12, 2020 or the completion of the IPO.
-In June 2020, the Guarantor exercised the warrant to purchase 196,800 shares of the Company's common stock resulting in net proceeds of approximately \$282.
+On June 9, 2020, the Guarantor exercised the warrant to purchase 196,800 shares of the Company's common stock resulting in net proceeds of approximately \$282.

-Ovabrite: Ovabrite is a related party because its founders are stockholders of the Company, with the majority stockholder in Ovabrite also serving as the Company's executive chairman and member of the Company's board of directors.
-Since Ovabrite's incorporation in November 2016, the Company is deemed to have had a variable interest in Ovabrite, and Ovabrite is deemed to have been a VIE, of which the Company is the primary beneficiary.
+Ovabrite: Ovabrite, Inc., a Delaware corporation ("Ovabrite"), has been deemed a related party because its founders were stockholders of the Company, with the majority stockholder in Ovabrite also serving as the Company's executive chairperson and member of the Company's board of directors.
+Since Ovabrite's incorporation in November 2016, the Company has been deemed to have had a variable interest in Ovabrite, and Ovabrite has been deemed to have been a VIE, of which the Company has been the primary beneficiary.
 Accordingly, the Company has consolidated the results of Ovabrite since November 2016.
 All significant intercompany transactions between the Company and Ovabrite have been eliminated in consolidation.
-The Ovabrite entity is immaterial as of the year ended December 26, 2021.
+The results of operations of the Ovabrite entity were immaterial for the fiscal year ended December 25, 2022.